patsbin/ud036--programming-foundations-with-python/README.md

 # ud036--programming-foundations-with-python
 https://de.udacity.com/course/programming-foundations-with-python--ud036/

-Didn't do exercise Lesson2b, because I didn't want to register with a service I don't use.
+I didn't do exercise Lesson2b, because I didn't want to register with a service I don't use.
 Although I understood all steps.

+As of 25.01.2017, it seems that the final project isn't available anymore and won't be reactivated.
+At the moment you get a message that promotes Udacity's Nanodegree program: "The project Kunal describes in this video is available as part of the Full Stack Nanodegree program.
+It is not part of the standalone course."

+I tried to collect some information about the old final projects to somehow finish the course.

 ~~[Final project description](https://docs.google.com/document/d/1-TKicJNzRO4ftAKZHbXCBbGSfRI6RszAu-OOtJW7CLg/pub)~~ Doesn't work anymore